 fart … bombus or trulla

 During the 14th century, larger shawms acquired the name bombard or bumbard, related to the Latin for fart, bombus, and for buzz, bombinare.
 The Latin flatus, the root of the word flatulence, was used regularly in musical treatises as a term for the air breathed into a wind instrument, a word now used exclusively for intestinal gas.
-The Latin fistula, meaning a pipe or flute, is now the term for an abscess of the anus.
+The Latin fistula, meaning a pipe or flute, is also an abnormal opening connecting two or more spaces or organs in the body.
+An anal fistula, for example, is a channel that has developed between the end of the bowel and the skin near the anus, where evacuation takes place.
 The association between music from the mouth-wind-pipe and sounds from the anal-wind-pipe is further demonstrated by the devils of Dante Alighieri’s 14th century Inferno, who make del cul fatto trombetta, make ‘trumpets of their arses’ (xxi.139).
 And the hell panel of Hieronymous Bosch’s triptych, The Garden of Earthly Delights, c.
-1500, shows the association again, using bum notes as torture for sinners.
+1495-1505, shows the association again, using bum notes as torture for sinners.